Calorie counting apps and long-term weight loss

 Macronutrient breakdown of meals

 Many people are data-driven and do well when given specific targets.
 If you target a particular macronutrient composition of your meals, an app will make it easier.
 Let’s say you are going on a low-carb diet.
 An app can help you initially assess what your typical meals look like.
 It will let you know whether you have too many grams of carbohydrates in a meal and which ingredients are carb-heavy.
 For example, one of my clients thought she was eating a low-sugar diet.
-After logging her meals for a week, to her surprise, she learned that she ate high amounts of sugar.
-She then found out that dried fruits were driving her sugar intake up and could adjust down.
+After logging her meals for a week, to her surprise, she learned she had been eating a high amount of sugar.
+She then found out that dried fruits were driving her sugar intake up and could adjust her intake accordingly.
 And consequently, the app gave her peace of mind that she was on the right track.

 Increased engagement